eyahya-khan/PatternCalculator/README.md

-# The Pattern Calculator

-It's time to build a calculator again... it's the best thing you can do with code, right? :)

-This time, we are going to use a few of the patterns that we talked about during the week - and build a pattern-based calculator.
-This specification will be written using much of the concepts and language that we have used in the last two weeks.
-You can go back and look up the what the concepts means in the slides.

 ## Specification

 There are three main patterns we are going to use; `Factory method`, `Command Object` pattern, and `Fluent API` (which could be called Chain of Responsibility, but it's a bit of stretch in this case) to build our calculator.
 We want to end up with a calculator that can be called like this: